 Mandatory Travel Insurance:

 Not included in cruise rate.
 Must be pre-booked prior to the departure.
+Taken in small groups in good weather conditions on a calm bay or harbor, with Zodiac accompaniment.
 Prior experience is necessary.
-Dry suits will be provided.
-Taken in small groups of 10 in good weather conditions on calm bays and harbors.
+One session per person.

-One night pre-expedition hotel accommodation in Buenos Aires with breakfast; group transfer from hotel to airport for charter flight to Ushuaia; group bus city tour of Ushuaia; group transfer to the ship; group transfer upon disembarkation in Ushuaia from the ship to airport for charter flight to Buenos Aires; shipboard accommodation; meals on board the ship; Zodiac cruising and shore landings per the daily program; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of $100,000 per person.
+Shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance to a maximum benefit of $500,000 per person.
+Subject to change without notice.

-Any airfare; transfer from airport to hotel upon arrival in Buenos Aires at beginning of the journey; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore unless specified; supplements for adventure options; alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.
+Airfare; mandatory Transfer Package; arrival transfer in Buenos Aires from airport to hotel on Day 1; passport and visa expenses; government arrival and departure taxes; meals ashore; adventure options except snowshoeing; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, massage and other personal charges; phone and internet charges; gratuity for shipboard staff and crew; fuel surcharge may apply.

 *Emergency Evacuation Insurance: